History and Hardware

 Ada Lovelace was the daughter of Lord George Gordon Byron and aristocratic Lady Anne Isabella Milbanke Byron.
 Lord Byron left his wife when he found out that the new baby was a girl.
 Normally girls were trained in the fine arts in the early 1800s, but Lady Ann wanted Ada to have nothing to do with the poetic arts of Ada’s father.
 Ada was extensively trained in mathematics and the sciences, even though she was not allowed to attend college at that time.
 One of her mentors was Charles Babbage, who showed her his differential Engine.

-Luigi Menabrea, an Italian engineer, wrote and article in French about Charles Babbage’s analytical engine.
+Luigi Menabrea, an Italian engineer, wrote an article in French about Charles Babbage’s analytical engine.
 Ada was so fascinated by the article and the invention that she annotated the English translation of the article with instructions of how to “program” the analytical engine to perform Bernoulli numbers sequence creation.
 Her thoughts on the subject led her to believe that eventually such a machine could do far more than just mathematical calculations.
 Her work had been forgotten for about 100 years, until B. V. Bowden wrote “Faster than Thought” in 1953 and published her paper as a part of that book.

 Hollerith Machine

-In 1880, the US Census Bureau was realizing they were not going to be able to keep up with the analysis of the data due to the ever growing population of the United States.
+In 1880, the US Census Bureau was realizing they were not going to be able to keep up with the analysis of the data due to the ever-growing population of the United States.
 They put out a request for people to come up with ideas of how to analyze the Census Data.
 Three companies competed for the prize of handling the data analysis for the 1890 Census.
 Herman Hollerith, a former Census employee, developed the use of punch cards to store the Census data.

 Hollerith’s card sorter analyzed Census data by looking at each column of the cards for how the holes are punched.
 He then would use a card reader to gather the actual statistics.
 The card he invented was the size of a U.S. dollar bill in 1880 (bills have subsequently decreased in size).
 Every Census used his machines until 1950.
 The census switched to computers in 1960.
 His cards did continue on for several decades as Hollerith Cards used by IBM and other companies.
 I am sure everyone who went to school in the ’70s have found memories of using these cards.
 The US Census Bureau has an interesting article about the development of the Hollerith Machine.